 Now add the black bean puree to the garlic and onions.

-Stir the sautéed black bean puree back into the slow cooker pot.
+Stir the sautéed black bean puree back into the slow cooker (on Amazon) pot.

 The feijoada is ready to go.
 Cut up some orange slices and serve with a side of sautéed collard greens or some farofa, which is sautéed and seasoned manioc flour.
 Finally, celebrate with a jug of cachaça or pinga, which is distilled sugar juice to add a bit of sparkle to your pork and bean feast.